minhhoit/yacms/docs/model-customization.rst

 ===================

-So far under :doc:`content-architecture` the concept of subclassing Mezzanine's models has been described.
-This section describes the hooks Mezzanine provides for directly modifying the behaviour of its models.
+So far under :doc:`content-architecture` the concept of subclassing Yacms's models has been described.
+This section describes the hooks Yacms provides for directly modifying the behaviour of its models.

 Field Injection
 ===============

-Mezzanine provides the setting :ref:`EXTRA_MODEL_FIELDS` which allows you to define a sequence of fields that will be injected into Mezzanine's (or any library's) models.
+Yacms provides the setting :ref:`EXTRA_MODEL_FIELDS` which allows you to define a sequence of fields that will be injected into Yacms's (or any library's) models.

 .. note::